-In 2020, the Housing Authority of Champaign County (HACC) provided housing assistance programs and supports for over 4,000 individuals in the Champaign community.
-With an impact as large as ours, we recognize the need for additional services and supports to help our clients reach their highest potential beyond the need for stable housing.
+In 2020, the Housing Authority of Champaign County (HACC) provided housing assistance programs and support for over 4,000 individuals in the Champaign community.
+With an impact as large as ours, we recognize the need for additional services and support to help our clients reach their highest potential beyond the need for stable housing.
 In 2019, HACC established the Housing Authority of Champaign County Enrichment Foundation 501 (c)(3).
-The Enrichment foundation’s mission is to grow career and economic opportunities for the clients we serve and provide educational enrichment opportunities for youth on our various housing programs.
+The Enrichment foundation's mission is to grow career and economic opportunities for the clients we serve and provide educational enrichment opportunities for youth on our various housing programs.
 The HACC Enrichment Foundation is committed to excellence in its mission to provide support services, educational scholarships, and enrichment opportunities to clients of the Housing Authority of Champaign County.
-Scholarship Opportunities : How We Help!
-The HACC Enrichment Foundation has ongoing opportunities for scholarship assistance.
-Assistance is available to children and adults on our MTW Voucher Program:

 - Youth Enrichment Scholarship: Up to $500.00

 - Annual High School Senior Scholarship: Up to $2,500 (announced in June of 2020).

 Scholarship assistance will be available while funding lasts.
 For Questions about our Enrichment Foundation Scholarship, please email James.